Fact Sheet: State Alternatives to Abortion Funding

 INVOICING AND PAYMENT PROCEDURES IN DIRECT STATE FUNDING

-Eleven (11) states require providers to invoice for reimbursement for services rendered, either directly to the state or through their contract agency.
-However, Kansas and Ohio do not require invoicing, but do require some form of reporting and/or audit.
-In these two states, funds are requested and distributed in accordance with each state’s imposed schedule.
+Often states require providers to invoice for reimbursement for services rendered, either directly to the state or through their contract agency, often referred to as a “fee-for-service” arrangement.
+West Virginia, for example, operates under a fee-per-service arrangement.[8]
+Other states, such as Kansas (for the Pregnancy Maintenance Initiative),[9] do not require invoicing but do require some form of reporting and/or audit.

-Typically, providers can invoice for a wide range of services from counseling sessions to educational classes to material assistance and even for issuing referrals to community resources.
-Some states, such as Florida, allow invoicing for medical services, while others, such as Texas, do not.[9]
+Typically, providers can invoice for a wide range of services, from medical services to counseling sessions to educational classes to material assistance.[10]
+Some states, such as Florida,[11] allow invoicing for medical services, while others that rely on TANF finding do not .[12]

 Arkansas